 The Climate Change Response (Emission Trading Reform) Amendment Act (the Act) has now been passed into law.
 It makes a number of changes to the New Zealand Emissions Trading Scheme (NZ ETS).
 Read about changes related to auctions.

 Auctioning of New Zealand Units will be introduced

 Auctioning of New Zealand Units (NZUs) will be introduced into the NZ ETS to align the supply of units in the scheme with New Zealand’s emission reduction targets.
 Auctioning is expected to begin in 2021 and the auction schedule can be seen in the table below

-No decision has been made on whether the proceeds generated through NZ ETS auctions should be earmarked for a particular purpose.
+No decision has been made on whether the proceeds generated through NZ ETS auctions will be earmarked for a particular purpose.
 The Government is looking at options for how the proceeds could be used and is expected to report back to Cabinet before the end of 2020.

 The Government has decided to enable the appointment of an independent auction monitor through regulations.
 The monitor will provide independent oversight of NZ ETS auctions and mitigate risks to the integrity of auctions (eg, anti-competitive behaviour).
 This will promote fair access to auctions and a competitive process of price formation.

 The auctioning platform will have a sealed bid, single-round, uniformly priced format.

 Bidders submit a single bid at their preferred price.
 All bids are then ranked in order from highest to lowest price and the clearing price for the auction is set to be the lowest successful bid price.
 Uniform price means that all bidders then pay this clearing price regardless of what price was on their original bid.
 Bids are successful if they are awarded units from the auction.

 Auctions will be open for participation to all New Zealand Emissions Trading Register account holders.